xullnn/ls_pull_over_push/180/answers.md

 18. Why we need constraints?

-To keep the integrity and consistency of data.
+To keep the integrity and consistency of data and the relationships between tables in a database.

 19. How to view these things in psql console
   - all databases on your local machine